The thyroid is a small gland that helps regulate a person’s metabolism by producing hormones.

 - pituitary gland damage

 The most common cause of hypothyroidism is Hashimoto’s thyroiditis, which is an autoimmune disorder.
-It is sometimes called Hashimoto’s disease or shortened to Hashimoto’s.
+It is sometimes called Hashimoto’s thyroiditis or shortened to Hashimoto’s.

 The exact cause of Hashimoto’s is unclear, but heredity may play a role, and having a close family member with the condition may increase a person’s risk.